-My fused glass artwork, glass wall art and panels are made from a number of individual pieces of Spectrum 96 Art Glass.
+My Hard Edge fused glass artwork, roundels, glass wall art and panels are made from a number of individual pieces of Oceanside 96 Art Glass.

 I start with a pencil, working on a square dot grid.

-I'll roughtly sketch out a number of ideas until I feel the balance of shapes is right.
+I'll roughly sketch out a number of ideas until I feel the balance of shapes is right.